This page details the secondary characters encountered thoughout the lands. Head back through here for other character pages.

 - Of Hawkeye Gough from Dark Souls 1.
-With some hints he is Gough himself.
+With some hints he is Gough himself, or most likely a descendant of his.
 Should you kill him or complete his minor sidequest, you'll get old Gough's Hawk Ring from him.
 He also uses Gough's greatbow and the same custom made arrows Gough was known for.

 - Also serves as one to Djura, initially attacking you from high elevation until you make peace with him.